This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Shrimp Avocado Salad

-This section shows how to make shrimp salad with avocado, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make shrimp salad with avocado, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Marinate.
 Add shrimp, Cajun seasoning, oil, garlic, and lime juice to a bowl.
 Toss to combine and set aside.